XpiritBV/ContainerWorkshop2018Docs/Lab4-Networking.md

 - [Create networks for application from CLI](#create)
 - [Define multiple networks in composition](#define)

+> Make sure to configure Docker Desktop to run Linux containers.

 ## <a name="experiment"></a>Experimenting with networking

 To start out, you are going to experiment a little with the networking stack of Docker.